Leader of the Opposition (New Zealand): Modern office

-The office was first officially recognised by an Act of Parliament in 1933, when a special allowance was conferred on the holder.
+The office was first officially recognised in section 14 of the Finance Act 1933 (no 2), when a special allowance was conferred on the holder.

 With the introduction of the mixed-member proportional (MMP) voting system, first used in the 1996 general election, the nature of parliamentary opposition has changed.
 Now, though the leader of the largest non-Government party still becomes the leader of the Opposition, there will usually be several parties who are "in opposition".
 An example of this arose after the 2002 general election, when the National Party gained only 27 seats – less than half the 58 seats held by opposition parties.
 This prompted calls from a number of parties, notably New Zealand First and the Greens, for the abolition or reform of the post.
 It was argued by these parties that the position had become an "anachronism" in the modern multi-party environment, and that the days of a united opposition bloc were gone.
 However, with the revival of the National Party in the 2005 general election, a more traditional relationship between Government and Opposition has been restored.
 According to Parliamentary Services, the leader of the Opposition formally represents and speaks for all parties that are outside Government.